 Do not use Rogaine while you are breastfeeding.
 While there are a few precautions regarding this type of medication, you should not take this product while you are breastfeeding.
 If you are unsure, consult your doctor before using it.
 It is best to consult your doctor before using Rogaine while you are breast-feeding.
 This medication may cause serious complications if you are breast-feeding.

 According to the FDA, Rogaine should not be used while breastfeeding, and breastfeeding women should seek medical advice before using it.
 While there is no significant risk to the baby when ingested, even minute amounts of the minoxidil solution may pass into breast milk.
 The FDA also states that this product should not be used by pregnant or breast-feeding women.
-For this reason, Rogaine should be used only under physician supervision.
+It also negatively impacts on boosting fertility of man.

 If you are breast-feeding, stop using rogaine while you are breastfeeding.
 It contains minoxidil, a compound found in human milk.
 This ingredient can affect your child’s development, including the brain.
 It can cause dizziness, fainting, and low blood pressure.
 Even if it is not absorbed into the bloodstream, this medication may cause serious side effects.